namitdeb739/tp/docs/UserGuide.md

 Details:

 * Deletes the tenant at the specified `INDEX`.
-* `INDEX`index refers to the index number shown in the displayed tenant list.
+* `INDEX` index refers to the index number shown in the displayed tenant list.
 * `INDEX` **must be a positive integer** 1, 2, 3, …​

 Examples:

-* `list` followed by `delete 2` deletes the 2nd tenant in the Tenant Track.
+* `list` followed by `delete 2` deletes the 2nd tenant in Tenant Track.
 * `find Betsy` followed by `delete 1` deletes the 1st tenant in the results of the `find` command.

 ### Editing a tenant: `edit`